Documentation

 716021 - New rubber support (Jeeps 1972-79)

-When replacing a Jeep T14, T15, T18, T150 or T98 transmission, you will need to purchase a new bearing retainer, 716001, or Jeep No. 928477.
+When replacing a Jeep T14, T15, T18, T150 or T98 transmission, you will need to purchase a new bearing retainer, 716001 or Jeep No. 928477.
 This retainer is so critical to your installation that, if it is left out, you will have severe damage to both your transmission and transfer case.
-This retainer must be installed in the backside of our new adapter and then have a 307 roller bearing installed inside the retainer.
+This retainer must be installed on the back of our new adapter, and then a 307 roller bearing must be installed inside the retainer.
 The bearing must be retained inside the retainer with a large snap ring.
-The snap ring is furnished with the new retainer.
+The snap ring is furnished with a new retainer.
 There are a few exceptions as to alignment with the T18 and T98 transmissions.

 The transfer case input gear is positioned from the bearing that is installed into the rear bearing retainer.
 If your original transmission has a spacer or bushing between the rear bearing and drive gear, then you will be required to eliminate this original spacer bushing.
 In order to prevent any error in the installation of your gear, we suggest that you make sure that the gear splines are dead-even with the end of our shaft splines with only the threads for the nut showing.